-The Yoga Society of San Francisco is happy to announce the launch of a new teaching partnership with The Ali Akbar College of Music to offer North Indian classical music courses in the Mission District.
+Yoga Society of San Francisco has a teaching partnership with Ali Akbar College of Music to offer North Indian classical music courses.

-Among the classical music traditions of the world, North Indian classical music is one of the heavyweights.
-Its highly sophisticated and detailed structure dates back several millennia, yet within its modern practice, it allows generous freedom for improvisation as well.
+Among the classical music traditions of the world, North Indian classical music is highly sophisticated and detailed in structure, and dates back thousands of years, yet in its modern practice allows generous freedom for improvisation.

 One of this tradition’s most legendary musicians was sarod player Ali Akbar Khan.
 He founded the AACM and toured the world for more than 70 years as one of the most celebrated performers of Indian classical music, and one of its main ambassadors to the western world.
-In his 40+ years teaching at the AACM, Khan taught that Indian classical music is not for entertainment, but is instead a path for personal growth, and a means of connecting with some of the deepest emotions of the human experience.
+In his 40+ years of teaching, Khan taught that Indian classical music is not for entertainment, but is instead a path for personal growth and a means of connecting with some of the deepest emotions of the human experience.

 Arjun Verma is a sitarist trained by Maestro Ali Akbar Khan.
 As a child, Arjun learned from his father, sitarist Roop Verma, himself a disciple of Ali Akbar Khan and Ravi Shankar.
 As a teenager, Arjun was very fortunate to study with Ali Akbar Khan for eight years, and since the Maestro’s passing in 2009, with his son Alam Khan.
 The combination of these influences results in a style encompassing the profound as well as exhilarating aspects of North Indian classical music.